WilliamLUO0/CS715/README.md

 ## Hardware Requirements
 * This project will only run on Android devices that has Android Operating System version  below 10 (or below Android API level 29).
 The Android device that we were used to do the user study is `Vivo x9` smartphone with Android OS 7.1.2.
 * Any Android device that wants to install and run this project must support GPS and accelerometer.
-The proper internet connection is also required, this is because, in order to use the GPS function, the smartphone must connect to the internet.
+When running the App, we recommend you connect to the internet for better GPS accuracy.

 ## Data Recording and Data Location
 * The program will automatically record the following data: `Time, Exercise Intensity Value (GPS), Average Moving Steps, Magnet Energy, Level of Reward, Number of Gems, Number of Dragon Babies, Number of Adult Dragons`.